 Corporate capacity for change is at an all-time low

 It’s always been hard to sketch out time to table changes to organizational systems, policies and attitudes.
 In 2020, that challenge became even harder, as executive teams became stretched to achieve their operational commitments.
 One of the biggest complaints from executives in 2020 was that they had no time for strategy, for deep thinking, and for more general management discussions with colleagues.
 Put simply, change doesn’t happen if leaders have no time.

-I mentioned earlier the challenge of sourcing corporate sponsorship for change projects: Corporate capacity has made that challenge even worse.
+I mentioned earlier the challenge of sourcing corporate sponsorship for future of work strategy implementation: Corporate capacity has made that challenge even worse.

 And if only to ‘add more rock to the top of the mountain HR leaders must climb,’ we must recognize that attitudinal shifts are always more difficult to implement when compared to policies and processes.
 In 2021, it’s likely the more impactful changes will demand attitudinal change.
 To make a difference, HR leaders will need to be bold, and harness all of their activation energy—hopefully aided by the support and encouragement of their executive colleagues.

 Final thoughts on shaping a future of work strategy

 While we believe all of the topics penned by Gartner are worth HR leaders paying attention to, perhaps the most thought-provoking commentary is one that didn’t quite make their top five because it’s difficult to frame.
 Macrae suggests that a plethora of surveys have surfaced evidence that workers expect their employer to take a stance on current societal or cultural issues, even if those issues have nothing to do with their employer.